Skip to Content

 Starring: Jeff Daniels, Jessica Chastain, Kristen Wiig, Matt Damon, Michael Peña

 Join us for National Science on Screen Day, March 24th.
-A discussion will follow the film with Dr. Nick Oberlies, Ph.D., Distinguished Professor of Chemistry at University of North Carolina at Greensboro
+A conversation will follow the film with Gabrielle Erwin, an astrobotany researcher at Winston-Salem State University, and Dr. Nick Oberlies, Ph.D., Distinguished Professor of Chemistry at University of North Carolina at Greensboro who is studying the creation of building materials from fungi in space.

 During a manned mission to Mars, Astronaut Mark Watney is presumed dead after a fierce storm and left behind by his crew.
 But Watney has survived and finds himself stranded and alone on the hostile planet.
 With only meager supplies, he must draw upon his ingenuity, wit and spirit to subsist and find a way to signal to Earth that he is alive.